hsogo/psychopy_tobii_controller/README.md

 psychopy_tobii_controller
 ============================

-psychopy_tobii_controller is a helper module to use tobii_research package from PsychoPy.
+psychopy_tobii_controller is a helper module to use tobii_research package with PsychoPy.

 Disclaimer: psychopy_tobii_controller is unofficial.
 It is NOT affiliated with Tobii.